billgewrgoulas/Recommendation-Systems/README.md

 ## Introduction

 The purpose of this project is to implement various algorithms to predict the "rating" a user would give to a joke they haven't already rated, using the joke data set from Kaggle.
-The main methods that will be featured will be <b>Collaborative Filtering</b>, <b>Singular Value Decomposition</b> and some <b>Cluster Based</b> algorithms using Kmeans.
+The main methods that will be featured are <b>Collaborative Filtering</b>, <b>Singular Value Decomposition</b> and some <b>Cluster Based</b> algorithms using Kmeans.

 ## Step 1 - Pre-Processing